Features

 Select Seek Game to find an opponent for a correspondence game (3 days per move).
 The application will connect to Lichess and find a match for you.
 This is perfect for playing at your own pace without time pressure.

-Join by ID
+Join by Code

 If you have a specific game ID (e.g., from a friend or a tournament), you can use Join by Code to enter the game ID and join directly.
+When joining an ongoing game, the current board state and last move are displayed immediately, so you can see exactly where the game stands.

 Ongoing Games